-A copy of Byron Shire Council's Code of Conduct is provided as an attachment to this report for the Committee's perusal.
+- A copy of Byron Shire Council's Code of Conduct Policy is provided as Attachment 1 to this report for the Committee's perusal. - The key points of the Code of Conduct are provided in a powerpoint presentation for the Committee's information (Attachment 2).
+Code of Conduct acknowledgement form is also attached (Attachment 3).